fbeierle/stress-detection/README.md

 # Stress Recognition

 This project predicts stress from sensor data from Empatica E4 wrist bands.
 The project is build on public datasets.
 This is the capstone project of Felix Beierle in FourthBrain MLE cohort #10.
-For more details, check out the slides (link at bottom).
+For more details, check out the deployed web-app or the slides (links below).

 ### ML Pipeline Infrastructure